Cream (Prince song)

-"Cream" is a song by American singer-songwriter Prince and his backing band the New Power Generation, released in September 1991 as the second single from Prince's 13th studio album, Diamonds and Pearls (1991).
+"Cream" is a song by American singer-songwriter Prince and his backing band the New Power Generation, released in September 1991 by Paisley Park and Warner as the second single from Prince's 13th studio album, Diamonds and Pearls (1991).
 In a 2004 MTV special, Prince joked that he wrote the song while looking at himself in the mirror.
 "Cream" became Prince's fifth and last number-one single on the US Billboard Hot 100, staying at the top for two weeks.
 The song entered the top 10 in 15 other countries worldwide, peaking within the top three in Australia, Canada, Norway, and Switzerland.
+Its music video was directed by Rebecca Blake.

 The single's B-side, "Horny Pony", a rap song that was replaced on Diamonds and Pearls at the last minute by "Gett Off", was re-used from the "Gett Off" single.
 "Cream" was also released as a maxi-single EP with remixes and songs/raps loosely based on "Cream".
 The EP is notable for including several prank telephone conversations.
 In the UK, "Gangster Glam" is an additional B-side on the 12-inch maxi maxi-CD single.
 In Japan, an EP was released with the tracks from the US maxi single, and four tracks from the US "Gett Off" maxi single.